adarshkesarwani006/adarshkesarwani006.github.io/README.md

 # Adarsh Kesarwani

-Namaste🙏 I'm Adarsh Kesarwani, an Electronics undergraduate at Gautam Buddha University, Greater Noida.
+Namaste🙏 I'm Adarsh Kesarwani, an Electronics Graduate from Gautam Buddha University, Greater Noida, Uttar Pradesh, India.

 I'm a Programmer, Web Developer, Android Developer, and Electronics enthusiast.
 I undertake various exciting side projects in these fields.
 Essentially, I consider myself a Jack of all trades, constantly honing my skills.
 I am continuously amazed and intrigued by the potential of current technology and its profound impact on people's lives.